 Does the current education system shape learners in a way that reflects the needs of our modern-day society?
 Do you feel that the current education system has a long way to go before it fully uses the potential of online learning?

-This series of TED talks on education is split into two groups.
-The first five talks deal with the subject of education in general, from elementary school through to post secondary, as well as dealing with the concept of learning itself.
+This series of TED Talks on education is split into two groups.
+The first five talks deal with the subject of education in general, from elementary school through to post-secondary, as well as dealing with the concept of learning itself.
 According to the speakers in this group, the methods that are used in classrooms nowadays are good… But only for the economy and society of yesterday.
 They present many arguments which highlight that there is a critical need to apply a new way of thinking to our education system.
-The education system doesn’t need to be developed or improved upon – it needs to be revolutionized!
+The education system doesn’t need to be developed or improved upon – it needs to be revolutionised!

 The second group of five talks focus specifically on online education.
 Anant Agarwal makes the case that online education is still very important to our society’s development and that we are still very far away from fully using the potential of online learning.
 Shimon Schocken, Sugata Mitra, Daphne Koller and Salman Khan then talk about four separate online learning platforms and explain what makes them useful and important.

 Cameron Herold – Let’s raise kids to be entrepreneurs

 Cameron Herold wants parents and teachers to recognise – and foster – entrepreneurial talent in kids.
 As was the case when he was younger, a child that appears to be a problem pupil may have hidden potential to become a maverick.
 Unfortunately, in both the educational system and society, entrepreneurial talent often gets overlooked.
 In his speech, he describes various projects he did as a young boy and discusses what today’s parents could do to hone entrepreneurial talent in their kids.

 Ken Robinson – How to escape education’s death valley